adambiltcliffe/board-state/README.md

 ## Exclusions

 `board-state` has no opinions on the validation of game actions.
-It is assumed that any action you pass to `nextState` has already been validated to ensure that it is legal (of course, adding an `isLegalAction` method to your `Game` subclass for your own use is perfectly possible).
+It is assumed that any action you pass to `playAction` has already been validated to ensure that it is legal (of course, adding an `isLegalAction` method to your `Game` subclass for your own use is perfectly possible).

 There is no built-in notion of players or turn order.
-If your game has a concept of the currently-acting player, you can have your state model implicitly assume that any action passed to `nextState` is taken by the player whose turn it is (and enforce this elsewhere in your code).
+If your game has a concept of the currently-acting player, you can have your state model implicitly assume that any action passed to `playAction` is taken by the player whose turn it is (and enforce this elsewhere in your code).
 If more than one player could potentially take the next action at any given time, you can store the acting player explicitly along with the rest of the data describing each action.